-- A childcare benefit is available to all families who meet the eligibility conditions, whether or not parents take Parental leave. - Parents can choose between the flexible flat-rate childcare benefit account and the income-related childcare benefit.
-The flexible flat-rate benefit (childcare benefit account) enables parents to distribute an overall sum of about €12,366 (if only one parent receives the benefit) or €15,449 (if both parents receive the benefit) over a chosen time span, calculated in days.
-If only one parent applies for the childcare benefit, he or she might spend the overall sum across a period from 365 days (at a daily amount of €33.88), up to a maximum of 851 days (at a daily amount of $\in 14.53$ ).
-If both parents receive and share the childcare benefit (respecting a minimum of 20 per cent non-transferable days of all childcare benefit days requested), the money can be used within a timespan between 456 days (at a daily amount of $\in 33.88$ ) and 1,063 days (at a daily amount of $\in 14.53$ ).
+- A childcare benefit (Kinderbetreuungsgeld') is available to all families who meet the eligibility conditions, whether or not parents take Parental leave. - For their youngest child, parents can choose between the flexible flat-rate childcare benefit account and the income-related childcare benefit.
+The flexible account, flat-rate benefit (childcare benefit 'Kinderbetreuungsgeldkonto') enables parents to distribute an overall sum of about €13,085 (if only one parent receives the benefit) or €16,389 (if both parents receive the benefit) over a chosen time span, calculated in days.
+If only one parent applies for the childcare benefit, he or she might spend the overall sum across a period from 365 days (at a daily amount of $\leq$ 35.85), up to a maximum of 851 days (at a daily amount of €15.38).
+If both parents receive and share the childcare benefit (respecting a minimum of 20 per cent non-transferable days of all childcare benefit days requested), the money can be used within a timespan between 456 days (at a daily amount of €35.85) and 1,063 days (at a daily amount of €15.38). - The income-related childcare benefit ('Einkommensabhängiges Kinderbetreuungsgeld') refunds 80 per cent of net income in the previous six months, for 365 days (if only one parent receives the childcare benefit) and up to 426 days after the birth (if both parents share the childcare benefit, with 61 non-transferable days).
+The amount of the income-related option ranges up to a maximum of $\in$ 69,83 per calendar day ( $\in$ 2,100 per month).

-- The income-related childcare benefit refunds 80 per cent of net income in the previous six months, for 365 days (if only one parent receives the childcare benefit) and up to 426 days after the birth (if both parents share the childcare benefit).
-The amount of the income-related option ranges up to a maximum of €66 per calendar day (€2,000 per month). - Although calculated in calendar days, the childcare benefit is paid out monthly. - For the flat-rate childcare benefit account, a parent may additionally earn 60 per cent of the income he or she earned in the calendar year prior to the child's birth, or at least €16,200 per year.
-For the income-related option, additional earnings may not exceed €7,300 a year. - In case of employed parents, the length of the childcare benefit does not have to correspond to that of Parental leave.
-However, health insurance corresponds to receiving the childcare benefit and ends even if the parent might still be on Parental leave. - If parents share their childcare benefit at a minimum ratio of 40:60, then each parent is entitled to a 'partnership bonus' payment of €500.
-Thus, together they receive a total of €1,000. - Payments are not taxed. - Childcare benefit is funded from the FLAF; see 1a for more details.
-Total expenditure on this benefit in 2020 was €1.17 billion, including total expenditure on 'partnership bonus' of €904,000.
+- Although calculated in calendar days, the childcare benefit is paid out monthly. - For the flat-rate childcare benefit account, a parent may additionally earn 60 per cent of the income he or she earned in the calendar year prior to the child's birth, or at least €18,000 per year.
+For the income-related option, additional earnings may not exceed €7,800 a year. - In case of employed parents, the length of the childcare benefit does not have to correspond to that of Parental leave.
+However, health insurance corresponds to receiving the childcare benefit and ends even if the parent might still be on Parental leave. - If parents share their childcare benefit at a minimum ratio of 40:60 and if each parent has received the benefit for at least 124 days, then each parent is entitled to a 'partnership bonus' payment of €500.
+Thus, together they receive a total of €1,000. - Payments are not taxed. - From 2023 onwards, the childcare benefit is automatically compensated for inflation in January every year. - Childcare benefit is funded from the FLAF; see 1a for more details.
+Total expenditure on this benefit in 2021 was €1.19 billion, including total expenditure on 'partnership bonus'.